List of Wimbledon broadcasters: United Kingdom

-Commmentators
+Commentators

 Below is a list of men's singles final commentators for BBC TV.

 Below is a list of men's singles final commentators for ITV.

 Dan Maskell began commentating on the Wimbledon Championships in 1949 as an expert summariser for BBC Radio alongside Max Robertson, before switching to television in 1951 with Freddie Grisewood.
 He would remain as the "voice of tennis" on the BBC until his retirement in 1991.
 When commenting on a particularly exciting piece of play or an outstanding shot, he sometimes used his most remembered and revered catchphrase "Oh, I say!".
 The last Wimbledon match that he commentated on was the 1991 Men's Singles final between Michael Stich and Boris Becker (which Stich won).
 The last tennis match Maskell commentated on for BBC Television was the 1991 Grand Slam Cup final between David Wheaton and Michael Chang.

 John Barrett's broadcasting career with BBC Television began in 1971.
 Barrett began commentating on Wimbledon men's singles finals for BBC Television at the end of the 1970s.
 Barrett's voice was heard on the BBC broadcast of the epic fourth set tiebreak between Borg and McEnroe in the 1980 final (this has often been shown again on TV).
 Barrett commentated on Wimbledon men's singles finals until 1998.
 David Mercer took over from Barrett for the 1999 and 2000 men's singles finals, but Barrett commentated on the 2001 and 2002 finals.
 From 2003, Andrew Castle commentated on Wimbledon men's singles finals instead of Barrett.
 Barrett announced his retirement from the BBC commentary box at Wimbledon in 2006.

+ITV covered Wimbledon live from 1956 to 1968, but for fewer hours each day than the BBC.
+Fred Perry was their lead commentator.
+In 1990 the short-lived British Satellite Broadcasting, on its sports channel carried extra coverage of Wimbledon for subscribers.
+British Eurosport showed evening highlights for a few years around the millennium and showed highlights and live coverage of finals from 2016 until 2024 with the same coverage continuing on Eurosport's successor TNT Sports.